 Utility Assistance: Qualified clients can receive Edison (EAF) and So Cal Gas (GAF) up to $100.00 pledges once per year.
 There may be other utility assistance when grants and other private donations are available.

-“Water of Life” Program: (Started in 2012) We can pay up to $250.00 for water bill assistance for qualified families.
+“Water of Life” Program: (Started in 2012) We can pay up to $150.00 when funds are available for water bill assistance for qualified families.
 This allows a family from becoming homeless or to prevent children from being removed from the home due to what the law considers uninhabitable living conditions.

 Senior Homebound Delivery: (Started in 2013) This is a program which delivers food, once approved, to home bound seniors in the valley.